 This course is based on the fundamentals of the science and technology of winemaking.
 Introduction to Enology targets the home winemaker and those interested in exploring winemaking as a career, either as a cellar worker or as a new winery owner.
 During this course, students will build a basic understanding of winemaking, including making wine from a kit.
 Winery observation sessions total 8 hours of observation at a regional commercial winery is required.

-Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Fall, Spring, Summer regulations.
-Students will gain an understanding of the special idiosyncrasies of the various fruits available to make commercial grade fruit wine.
+Credit hours Lecture contact hours Lab contact hours Typically offered 3 3 0 Fall, Spring, Summer

 VIN 147 Fruit Wine Production